effect-handlers/effects-rosetta-stone/README.md

-# Effects and handlers rosetta stone
+# Effects and handlers Rosetta stone

 A collection of examples demonstrating programming with effects and handlers in various programming languages.